Cookie Jar TV: Cookie Jar TV

 On June 20, 2008, Canada-based production company Cookie Jar Group announced that it would acquire DIC Entertainment; the purchase was finalized one month later on July 23.
 On February 24, 2009, CBS renewed its time-lease agreement with Cookie Jar for three additional seasons, running through 2012.

 Subsequently, on September 19, the block was rebranded again as Cookie Jar TV; all of the programs from KEWLopolis and KOL Secret Slumber Party were removed upon the block's relaunch.
-The new shows added to the block were Noonbory and the Super Seven Squirrel Boy and Busytown Mysteries.
+The new shows added to the block were Busytown Mysteries and Noonbory and the Super Seven.
 Sabrina: The Animated Series also returned to the lineup after leaving in 2007.
 The theme song for the block was composed by Ron Wasserman.
-In April 2010, Doodlebops Rockin' Road Show was added, while Strawberry Shortcake returned to the block.
+On April 3, 2010, Doodlebops Rockin' Road Show was added, while Strawberry Shortcake returned to the block.

-For the block's second season in September 2010, Noonbory and the Super Seven was replaced with Sabrina's Secret Life and Strawberry Shortcake was removed.
-In February 2011, Horseland and Trollz were returned, replacing both Sabrina shows.
+On September 18, 2010, Sabrina's Secret Life joined the block, replacing both Noonbory and the Super Seven and Strawberry Shortcake.
+On February 5, 2011, Trollz and Horseland returned to the block, replacing both Sabrina shows.